 Capex made by an entity is majorly reflected in the Non-current assets, property, plant, and equipment section of the balance sheet of the entity.
 Also, the amount of cash outflow made by the company on capital expenditure is shown in the cash flow from investing activities section in the Statement of cash flows.
 The amount of capex calculated as per the balance sheet approach and cash flow approach might differ due to reasons such as advance received against the sale, which is not yet reflected in asset balances in the balance sheet, amount not yet paid for the purchase of fixed assets, which doesn’t appear in the cash flow from investing activities.

 This has been a guide to Capex Calculation.
-Here we discuss the top 2 methods to calculate Capex along with practical examples and explanation.
+Here we discuss the top 2 methods to calculate Capital Expenditure along with practical examples and explanation.
 You may learn more about accounting from the following articles –